 - Book yourselves in for a romantic meal in Waitomo Village.

-For more explanation, take a look at the 8 Romantic Activities in Waitomo for Couples.
+For more explanation, take a look at the 8 Most Romantic Things to Do in Waitomo for Couples.

 Waitomo for Foodies

 While the rest of New Zealand incorporates foodie experiences with ease, Waitomo is definitely limited in the food department.
 Most of the eateries you’ll find in the area are cafes, while evening meals are often cooked in self-catering accommodation or a fight to book into the one notable restaurant in the village.
 The nearby towns of Otorohanga and Te Kuiti also have some places for a bite to eat, but these are more for sustenance than “foodie” experience.

 As for food tours, the closest you’ll get in Waitomo is the farm show.
 Waitomo Big Bird Farm Show showcases the New Zealand dairy industry with the making of cream, cheese and ice cream.
 However, Waitomo’s farm shows are only available on-demand meeting minimum numbers, so getting onto a tour requires a little luck.